Effects of climate change on human health: Ozone-related health burden

 The relationship between surface ozone (also called ground-level ozone) and ambient temperature is complex.
 Changes in air temperature and water content affect the air's chemistry and the rates of chemical reactions that create and remove ozone.
 Many chemical reaction rates increase with temperature and lead to increased ozone production.
 Climate change projections show that rising temperatures and water vapour in the atmosphere will likely increase surface ozone in polluted areas like the eastern United States.

 On the other hand, ozone concentrations could decrease in a warming climate if anthropogenic ozone-precursor emissions (e.g., nitrogen oxides) continue to decrease through implementation of policies and practices.
 Therefore, future surface ozone concentrations depend on the climate change mitigation steps taken (more or less methane emissions) as well as air pollution control steps taken.

 High surface ozone concentrations often occur during heat waves in the United States.
 Throughout much of the eastern United States, ozone concentrations during heat waves are at least 20% higher than the summer average.
 Broadly speaking, surface ozone levels are higher in cities with high levels of air pollution.
 Ozone pollution in urban areas affects denser populations, and is worsened by high populations of vehicles, which emit pollutants NO_{2} and VOCs, the main contributors to problematic ozone levels.

 There is a great deal of evidence to show that surface ozone can harm lung function and irritate the respiratory system.
 Exposure to ozone (and the pollutants that produce it) is linked to premature death, asthma, bronchitis, heart attack, and other cardiopulmonary problems.
 High ozone concentrations irritate the lungs and thus affect respiratory function, especially among people with asthma.
 People who are most at risk from breathing in ozone air pollution are those with respiratory issues, children, older adults and those who typically spend long periods of time outside such as construction workers.

+A 2026 UNICEF report on children's climate risk found that children are particularly exposed to rising heat: globally, the most widespread combination of hazards affecting children—droughts, extreme heat and heatwaves—exposes 296 million children, while in France, an estimated 83.6% of children (around 11 million) are exposed to heatwaves, of whom 2.5 million face severe episodes.